EdmondAng/my_materials/Singapore HDB resale flat price prediction/README.md

 ## Conclusion

-The objective was achieved: a linear regression model of $R^{2}$ score of 0.9 was developed for ABC Estate Agency.
+The objective was achieved: a RidgeCV model of $R^{2}$ score of 0.9 was developed for ABC Estate Agency.
 A minimal data cleaning framework was also proposed to maintain the best model result.

 1. Findings:
-    * The baseline linear regression model used on full hdb_train_df gave the best model result
+    * The RidgeCV model used on full hdb_train_df gave the best model result
-    * The results of dropping features using Pearson corr coef and ridgecv alpha optimisation supported linear regression as the best model:
-        * The more features dropped by increasing p-value threshold from 0.1 to 0.5, the lower all models' cross-val-scores were.
-Intuitively, this meant that dropping features was not a good idea.
-In turn, this suggested that the effectiveness of lassocv (known for feature selection) was limited
-        * Through alpha optimisation efforts, ridgecv.alpha_ was observed to minimise towards 0.
-This meant that ridgecv tended towards becoming a linear regression model, since alpha == 0 is equivalent to a linear regression model
 <br>
 2. Areas for future improvement:
     * The dataset can be improved by adding several other factors that are intuitively impactful to HDB resale flat prices, such as: